 Maximize the Quality and Robustness of Apps

-What are the key tasks or things to focus in the Mobile DevOps approach or Mobile DevOps tools?
-First of all, all used DevOps tools must be collaborative that enable the seamless automation and are technically possible to be integrated with each others.
+What are the key tasks or things to focus on the Mobile DevOps approach or Mobile DevOps tools?
+First of all, all used DevOps tools must be collaborative that enables seamless automation and are technically possible to be integrated with each other.
 Non-collaborative DevOps tools can make the entire process and flow challenging and make the effort of building better quality and more robust apps difficult.

-The Mobile DevOps approach itself creates a culture that helps in achieving those strategy goals by employing the following aspects:
+The Mobile DevOps approach itself creates a culture that helps in achieving those strategic goals by employing the following aspects: